rows/hiring/job descriptions/Technical Product Specialist.md

 [Rows](https://rows.com/) is a well-funded startup with top investors like Accel, Lakestar and Cherry Ventures.
 We have offices in Berlin and Porto.
 Check us e.g. on [Crunchbase](https://www.crunchbase.com/organization/rowshq), [Techcrunch](https://techcrunch.com/2018/05/16/dashdash-a-platform-to-create-web-apps-using-only-spreadsheet-skills-nabs-8m-led-by-accel/), [Venturebeat](https://venturebeat.com/2018/05/16/accel-leads-8-million-investment-in-dashdash-to-create-web-apps-from-spreadsheets/).

-We are hiring a Technical Product Specialist for our office in Berlin, Germany, to build both amazing spreadsheets and a thriving user community.
+We are hiring a Technical Product Specialist remotely or for our offices in Berlin, Germany, or Porto, Portugal, to build both amazing spreadsheets and a thriving user community.
+Your mission is to empower our users with their spreadsheets and to be their voice internally.

 ## Your responsibilities
-- Help users and customers to build effective spreadsheets and solutions to their automation problems.
+* Support users and the wider community in building their spreadsheets and automation solutions.
+Avenues are chat, email, forum, Discord, direct onboarding and app building calls with users.
+This can also include engagement of the spreadsheet community by publishing great spreadsheets, running webinars, engaging with it on social media.
-- Support Marketing and Sales team members with their technical product questions to market, sell to, onboard new users and customers more effectively.
+* Partner with our growth team to design the best possible onboarding and learning experience incl. the onboarding flow, tutorials, docs and video content.
-- Grow Rows by finding people with challenges and then helping them achieve more.
+* Partner with our product and engineering teams to build the best product by communicating and prioritizing use cases, feature requests, bugs and other user stories.
 - Establish yourself as a no-code leader with your own identity (no managing corporate accounts here!).
 - Be a vocal evangelist for Rows and the no-code movement online and offline.
 Build and nurture strong relationships with our community of users and influencers.